lexm/bus-mall-marketing/doc/user-stories.md

 under each photo, in case I'm not sure what the item is.
 * As a focus group member, I want to be able to exit the survey without bothering to look at my results.
+* As a focus group member, I want to be able to quit the survey and come back later without losing the choices I've already made.